groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-document-comparison-groupdocs-comparison/_index.md

 }
 ```

-#### Real-World Example:
-Imagine you're building a legal document review system.
-You could use these coordinates to highlight changes on a PDF viewer, showing lawyers exactly where clauses were modified.
+**Performance Note**: Calculating coordinates adds overhead, so enable it only when you need the data.

 ### Feature 2: Getting Changes from File Paths

-Sometimes you just need a simple list of what changed - no coordinates, no fancy stuff.
-This is your go-to method for basic comparison tasks.
+If you just need a simple list of what changed, this is the go‑to method.

-#### Perfect for:
+#### Perfect For
 - Quick change summaries
-- Building simple diff reports
+- Simple diff reports
-- Batch processing multiple documents
+- Batch processing multiple document pairs

-#### Implementation:
+#### Implementation

 ```java
 try (Comparer comparer = new Comparer(sourceFilePath)) {
     comparer.add(targetFilePath);
 ```

-The comparison is straightforward - no special options needed:
+Run the comparison without extra options:

 ```java
 final Path resultPath = comparer.compare();